 - Growing Up Sucks: Veronica laments this in "Beautiful," remembering how happy and nice everyone was when they were kids.
-Then again, she is also greatly looking forward to college, so it's more "being in high school sucks."
+Then again it's given she is also greatly looking forward to college, so it's more "being in high school sucks."

-- Hopeless Suitor: Martha to Ram.
-Ram and Kurt to... every girl they try to get their hands on.
+- Hopeless Suitor: Martha still has a crush on Ram, which he doesn't seem to return.
+Ram and Kurt also get rejected by... every girl they try to get their hands on.

 - Hope Spot: During "Seventeen," Veronica convinces J.D. to stop the killings.
 It doesn't last.